 }

-2. Add related collection entity picker and definition
+Add the related collection entity picker and definition

 Collection definition

-Define a related collection by calling the AddRelatedCollection method on a given collection config builder instance.
+Define a related collection by calling the AddRelatedCollection method on the collection config builder instance.

-Adds a related collection to the current collection with the given names, descriptions, and default icons.
-A property accessor expression is required for the entity ID field of the entity.
-The relation configuration will define the junction entity by specifying the references to parent and child entities.
+This method adds a related collection to the current collection, specifying names, descriptions, and default icons.
+The ID property must be defined, and the relation configuration defines the junction entity with references to parent and child entities.

 {